 There’s plenty of places to eat and drink from street food to fine dining.
 In between Southwark and London Bridge you’ll find historic Borough Market, offering a range of high-quality food and produce from across Britain and the world. 🍽

 Spot historic sites and modern landmarks in the City of London. 🏙

 Marvel at the Crown Jewels 💎 and meet the legendary Beefeaters at the Tower of London, the famed medieval fortress and prison.
 Take in panoramic views of the City from Tower Bridge and walk on the glass floor if you dare!
 For more heights, climb the 311 steps of The Monument, a memorial to the Great Fire of London 1666.

-Look up and spot modern skyscrapers like ‘The Gherkin’, ‘Cheesegrater’ or ‘Walkie-Talkie’ as you wander around London’s oldest quarter. 🏙 You can’t miss the world-famous dome of St Paul’s Cathedral, which has dominated the City’s skyline for over 300 years.
+Then, why not look up and spot modern skyscrapers like ‘The Gherkin’, ‘Cheesegrater’ or ‘Walkie-Talkie’ as you wander around London’s oldest quarter. 🏙 You can’t miss the world-famous dome of St Paul’s Cathedral, which has dominated the City’s skyline for over 300 years.

 The cobblestones and Victorian glass roof of Leadenhall Market make for an attractive place to shop, eat and relax.
 The market is a popular filming location, having featured in movies including Harry Potter and Tinker Tailor Soldier Spy. 🎬

 🚇 Shoreditch High Street, Old Street, Liverpool Street

 Find unique markets and vibrant street art in trendy East London.